vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 ## Common Applications to Microsoft Defender for Endpoint can impact

 High I/O workloads from certain applications can experience performance issues when Microsoft Defender for Endpoint is installed.
-These include applications for developer scenarios like Jenkins and Jira, and database workloads like OracleDB and Postgres.
+Such applications for developer scenarios include Jenkins and Jira, and database workloads like OracleDB and Postgres.
 If experiencing performance degradation, consider setting exclusions for trusted applications, keeping [Common Exclusion Mistakes for Microsoft Defender Antivirus](common-exclusion-mistakes-microsoft-defender-antivirus.md) in mind.
 For more guidance, consider consulting documentation regarding antivirus exclusions from non-Microsoft applications.

 ## Resources